CLI Reference

 <Note>

 `--audit-sign-key` signs the session audit Merkle root and session context once, after the session completes.
-It does not, by itself, add an external timestamp, Rekor entry, or full runtime-closure attestation.
+Command arguments in that context are best-effort redacted for common secret-bearing flags, headers, and URLs.
+This does not, by itself, add an external timestamp, Rekor entry, or full runtime-closure attestation.

 </Note>